JustGoodUI/dante-astro-theme/src/content/pages/about.md

 <br/>

 # Life Highlights
-🌴 Born and raised in the South of France
+- Born and raised in the South of France

-🦉 Educational background in international law with a specialisation in peace building through justice and conflict resolution studies in post-conflict countries.
+- Educational background in international law with a specialisation in peace building through justice and conflict resolution studies in post-conflict countries.
+My expertise lied in finding and implementing alternatives to traditional forms of justice and peace building to reconstruct a broken society sustainably.

-⚡️ I worked as a diplomat and legal attaché at the United Nations where I represented France in diplomatic duties, to then become a software developer in search for more creativity and independence.
+- I worked as a legal attaché at the United Nations where I represented France in diplomatic duties, to then learn programming in search for more impact, opportunities, creativity, and fun!

-🌎 I reinvented myself across 7 countries - Brazil, Peru, US, Canada, Netherlands, UK, Italy - finding new passions and connections along the way.
+- I reinvented myself across 7 countries - Brazil, Peru, US, Canada, Netherlands, UK, Italy - finding new passions and connections along the way.

-🏔️ I am an explorer and environmental advocate with a penchant for high altitude hikes.
+- I am an explorer and environmental advocate with a penchant for high altitude hikes.
 Adventures such as hiking through the highest peaks of the Pyrenees for 20 days led to positive and long-lasting change!